bstrie/rust-rustic/README.md

     rust: 5

     Input:
-    ?b
+    ?a+b

     Compiler error:
-    .rustic.scratch.rs:4:11: 4:12 error: unresolved name: b
+    .rustic.scratch.rs:4:13: 4:14 error: unresolved name: b
-    .rustic.scratch.rs:4 log(error, b);
+    .rustic.scratch.rs:4 log(error, a+b);
                                       ^

-I haven't really tried to push the limits of what this approach can do.
+I haven't really tried to push the limits of what this (admittedly lame) approach to a REPL can do.
 However, because it's just calling `rustc` with every pass, anything that would compile normally ought to be fine:

     Input:
     fn fac(n: int) -> int {